Global Health Leadership Program

 Time Commitment and Availability

-Students must commit at least four to eight weeks, including travel time, to the Nepal, India and Peru programs..
-The course is currently available during Q3 and Q4 of 2017.
+Students must commit at least four to eight weeks, including travel time, to the Nepal, India and Peru programs.

 Program Prerequisites: Medical students interested in this course must have completed the core clerkship in internal medicine, as well as either a core clerkship in general surgery, obstetrics and gynecology, or emergency medicine.

 GHLP is an interdisciplinary program and seeks to further develop this aspect.
 Currently students from the School of Medicine are able to recieve credit for this clinical elective, after completing the proper forms.
-Students from the School of Nursing are able to participate on a non-credit basis (service learning).
+Students from the School of Nursing may be able to participate on a non-credit basis (service learning) with the approval of the School of Nursing adminstration.
 Program participants will colloborate with colleagues from medicine and nursing while on the ground depending on the rotation dates and site.

 Puno or Lima, Peru